-- 1 Open a module. - 2 Select Security | Export Scheduler.
+1 Open a module.

+2 Select Security | Export Scheduler.

-Click だ on the Tool bar.
+Click ion the Tool bar.

 - 3 Browse to set the scope for the export. - 4 Set the export job options.
-See Using the Browse tab to export security for details on the Export Permissions dialog. - 5 Type a name for the export job, and click Schedule. - 6 Browse to locate the destination for the Security Explorer Report File (.pdf). - 7 In the Account box, browse to locate an account under which to run the export.
-If you do not enter an account, the export task runs under the local system account. - 8 To schedule the task, click Schedule.
-The task is assigned the default run time of Weekly, every Monday at midnight.
+See Using the Browse tab to export security for details on the Export Permissions dialog. - 5 Type a name for the export job, and click Schedule. - 6 In the File Name box, browse to locate the destination for the Security Explorer Report File (.pdf). - 7 In the Account box, browse to locate an account under which to run the export.
+Make sure the account has access to the resources you export.
+If you do not enter an account, the export task runs under the local system account. - 8 To receive an email notification when the export completes, select Send email when task completes, and click Configure Email to enter the email recipients and subject.
+The email contains the report as attachment if the size of the report file is not larger than 10 MB.
+For a report file that is larger than 10 MB, the email provides the report location information in the message body instead of containing the report as attachment. - NOTE: Before you select this option, enable Email Notification and configure SMTP settings on Tools > Options > General.
+See Setting general options for details.